celo-org/docs/docs/celo-holder-guide/eth-recovery.md

 1. Visit [celowallet.app](https://celowallet.app) in a modern browser (Chrome is recommended).
 2. For small accounts, you can import in the web version directly.
 For larger accounts, downloading the desktop version is **strongly** recommended.
-3. Click 'Use Existing Account', then 'Use Account Key', then choose the 'Advanced' tab.
+3. Click 'Use Existing Account', then 'Use Recovery Phrase', then choose the 'Advanced' tab.
 4. Specify your deriviation path and click import.
 5. Set a strong password and click Continue.
 You should reach the home screen and see your account funds.